 Yes. regardless of whether a government contractor submits a request for equitable adjustment or traditional claim under the Contract Disputes Act, 41 USC 71, they should always insert the certification language.

-Are requests for equitable adjustment – CDA claims under 41 USC 71?
+Are requests for equitable adjustment Contract Disputes Act claims under 41 USC 71?

-No. Depending upon the contents of the request for equitable adjustment, the submission to the contracting officer may not meet the CDA requirements under 41 USC 71.
-If not, framed correctly, contractors find out too late (sometimes on appeal), that their efforts are fruitless.
+No. Depending upon the contents of the request for equitable adjustment, the submission to the contracting officer may not meet the Contract Disputes Act requirements under 41 USC 71.
+If not, framed correctly, defense contractors find out too late (sometimes on appeal), that their efforts are fruitless.

 - Termination for convenience